godaddy-wordpress/woocommerce-product-sku-generator/readme.txt

 = Automated SKUs =

 SKUs for simple, external, or parent products can be generated from the product's slug (name) or ID.
-For example, a product with the slug `wp-tee-shirt` can have a SKU of `wp-tee-shirt-` or `192` (whatever the product's ID is).
+For example, a product with the slug `wp-tee-shirt` can have a SKU of `wp-tee-shirt` or `192` (whatever the product's ID is).
 This SKU will be generated any time the product is published or updated.

-If the product is a variable product, this plugin can also generate SKUs for the product variations if desired.
+If the product is a variable product, this plugin can also generate SKUs for the product variations if desired (these typically inherit the parent SKU).
 Variation SKUs can either append attribute slugs or variation IDs for each variation to the parent SKU.

 Here are some samples of different SKU formats that can be created with this plugin: